mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 We'll be working with the FastQC tool first, so once you're in, navigate to `/compbio/cwl/config` and use the `cp` command to copy the `fastqc_config.yaml` file to `/compbio/analysis/MINOTA/minota_002.PRJNA259826`.

-Here, you will be editing the file using either `nano` or `vim`, with `nano` being the slightly more user-friendly option.
+Here, you will be editing the file using the built in `nano` text editor (if you have another that you'd like to use, feel free to).

 **(I may make a doc on editing files using remote vscode editing)**